 Real Estate Litigation – Broken Deals, Deposit Forfeitures and Availability of Recourse

-Under a matter involving an Agreement of Purchase and Sale (“APS”) dispute, retaining a real estate litigation lawyer is highly recommended, since frequently sale/purchase disputes relate to the question of whether or not the buyer can get his/her deposit back.
-A litigation lawyer with a particular focus on real estate litigation is in the best position to explain viable options to a buyer and/or seller in such a dispute.
+Under a matter involving an Agreement of Purchase and Sale (“APS”) dispute, retaining a real estate litigation lawyer is highly recommended, since frequently sale/purchase disputes relate to the question of whether or not the buyer can get his/her deposit back. litigation lawyer with a particular focus on real estate litigation is in the best position to explain viable options to a buyer and/or seller in such a dispute.

 There are a few common circumstances under which an Agreement of Purchase and Sale cannot be completed.
 Most frequently, this includes the buyer’s inability to secure funds in time, however it can also be due to a failure to close, refusal by the seller to sell (or the buyer to buy), or an unexpected refusal to close by either of the parties involved.
 Every single scenario deals with a security deposit dispute, as the following examples demonstrate: